Paramount Parks: History

 On December 31, 2005, as Viacom went through a corporate split (creating a new version of Viacom and renaming the original company CBS Corporation), Paramount Parks was assigned to CBS Corporation.
 CBS Corporation, in order to "toss overboard" any unnecessary company assets, sought to sell the parks during the 2006 season, planning to continue their operation until a buyer was found.
 Cedar Fair, owners of more well known Cedar Point and Knott's Berry Farm theme parks approached the company in 2006.
 Within the acquisition, there was a license for ten years of use of the Paramount prefix on the parks and Paramount properties at the former Paramount parks, and a four-year license for the use of Nickelodeon names and properties.
 Cedar Fair opted to remove all mentions of Paramount and Paramount intellectual properties by mid-2007.
 The only references to a Viacom property remaining were the characters and titles used in Nickelodeon Universe (Kings Island) and Nickelodeon Central (Kings Dominion, Carowinds, Great America, and Canada's Wonderland), all of which were rethemed to Peanuts for the 2010 season, to match the children's areas of Cedar Fair's other parks.

-In June 2007, it was revealed that a Paramount Theme Park was to be developed and opened at the Dubailand complex (which itself is currently on hold) in the United Arab Emirates.
-No further developments were made, and the project was abandoned in 2016.

-In October 2011, plans for a new Paramount theme park to be developed in Alhama, Murcia were revealed in Madrid.
-The resort to be called Paramount Park was to be the second-largest theme park in Europe after Disneyland, Paris.
-Projects to continue with the construction of the park have been scrapped.

-In December 2018, it was announced that Paramount Pictures signed a deal with Mohegan Gaming & Entertainment to install the first Paramount-branded theme park in Incheon, South Korea.
-It is slated to open in 2025, three years after Inspire Integrated Entertainment Resort's opening.
-Paramount and Daewoo Motor Sales previously announced in 2008 that it will build Paramount Movie Park Korea in Songdo near Incheon, but the plans was never announced due to financial problems of Daewoo Motor Sales.

-In December 2019, it was announced that Paramount Pictures with London Resort Company Holdings Paramount-theme in London United Kingdom The London Resort will open in 2024 and start construction in 2021.
+Properties

+The following properties refer to all properties that operated upon Paramount Parks' dissolution on June 30, 2006.